 and it is the spiritual task of each of us to develop

 those talents.
-For everyone, some basic education is a necessity, and
+For everyone, some basic education is a necessity to develop

-for many persons higher education may be necessary.
+ones talents, and for many other persons higher education may be necessary

 I studied science